Khaledgarbaya/cra-to-gatsby-workshop/exercise/02-create-static-pages/README.md

 ]
 ```

-your job is progrmatically create a page for every item in the array. for the path use the `slug` property and pass the name to page to render it later.
+Your job is progrmatically create a page for every item in the array. for the path use the `slug` property and pass the name to page to render it later.

 - > 💡 You can always check the Gatsby [docs](https://www.gatsbyjs.org/docs/creating-and-modifying-pages/) for creating and modifing pages